 Borrow Area "D" (now referred to as D1).
-Site D was initially identified as 509 acres and most recently as a 683-acre site centered approximately 2.5 miles off Harvey Cedars and has a length of 1.3 miles and width of 0.6 mile.
-This site is currently estimated to have approximately 3,509,495 cy of suitable material.
+Site D was initially identified as 567 acres and most recently as a 683-acre site centered approximately 2.5 miles off Harvey Cedars and has a length of 1.3 miles and width of 0.6 mile (the shape of D1 was adjusted slightly before initial construction due to additional subsurface information).
+This site is currently estimated to have approximately 2,900,000 cy of suitable material.